The German health insurance system made simple - made in Germany.

 Legal expenses insurance covers the costs of legal proceedings, including a lawyer, the costs of experts and legal costs, as well as the costs of the other party if you lose the case.
 You can only make a claim after a certain waiting period, which begins with the conclusion of the insurance policy.

 What to do in an emergency?
-Especially if you require medical care in an emergency or if you need a hospital as quickly as possible, it is essential to know who to turn to and how to get help.
-Below is some information on how to behave.
+Especially if you need medical care in an emergency or if you need a hospital quickly, it is important to know who to contact and how to obtain such assistance.
+Below you can get some informations, how to act.

-There are two different numbers that can be called in an emergency.
-You can call them if medical treatment is needed fast or in any other emergency or illness:
+There are two different numbers to call in an emergency.
+You can call them if medical treatment is needed quickly or in any other case of sickness or emergency:

-Medicines are normally obtained from pharmacies.
-They are identified by a large red "A" icon.
-There are two types of medication:
+Medicines are usually obtained through pharmacies.
+They are indicated by a large, red “A” symbol.
+There are two types of medicines: